 How much can change in 4 years?
 Is outsourcing going to evolve dramatically, or will it simply twitch a little bit?
-Let’s find out from NOA’s newest report.
+Let’s find out from Global Sourcing Association’s newest report.

 The Association surveyed 134 organisations for expert opinion on the future of outsourcing and upcoming trends.
 They chose C-level respondents: directors, heads, presidents, senior vice presidents, managers, and specialists.

 To save you time, we decided to skim it for you and present the most important findings.

 Buyers, as well as the suppliers, both agree that outsourcing industry is bound to grow.
 35% to 37% claim it will increase significantly.
 What is more, 80% of respondents predict an upsurge in their outsourcing, which will ultimately make it much more prevalent.

 The drivers behind the decision to outsource weren’t a surprise – 35% of those surveyed chose cost savings as the main factor, 23% wanted to improve the customer experience.